ShahSean/ShahSean/README.md

 This is sean.
 I'm currently a senior Computer Science student at the University of Maryland trying to learn more and more.

-    🌱 I’m currently learning more about concurrency and multi-threading using Java.

-               😎 Previously I had the chance to gain experience in HTML, CSS, Vanilla JS and React.

     👯 I’m always looking for cool projects to work on,